andresfgc/P1-Adogme/README.md

 [View the live project here.](https://adogme-ab0cc94632a0.herokuapp.com/)

-Adogme is a site that wants to promote the adoption of dogs in Bucaramanga, Colombia.
-The site will be focused on people lookinf for a dog.
-Adogme will offer updated information for people who want to adopt a dog around the metropolitan area of Bucaramanga.
+Adogme is a site that wants to promote the adoption of dogs.

 ![Responsive Mockup](/media/adogme_mockup.PNG)